 - Cream butter, sugar, and almond extract together.

-- In a separate bowl, beat an egg well with a fork and then scoop out 1 tbsp and reserve.
+- In a separate bowl, beat an egg well with a fork and then scoop out 1 tablespoon and reserve.

 - Add in flour and baking powder and spread into a 9” round greased pan (either springform or pie plate).